johnandersen777/johnandersen777.github.io/content/redpill.md

           - Vol 0: Transport Acquisition
           - What is it chicks always say?
 Let go and let Goddess?
 LOL
           - Originally used the word control here however it's more akin to property ownership that were sluffing currently thinking, wording here may need improvement.
+      - name: "Language"
+        identified: true
+        links:
+          - The devil speaks in tounges
+          - The truth is within you, you know what to do, think by acting, "communication" creates miscommunication.
+If the truth is within you then just act on it, dont worry about communicating it (obviously we have to first do whatever the TCP handshake is, eye contact?)
 ```